-What is Sprint Planning in Scrum?
+What is Sprint Planning Meeting in Scrum?
 This is the opening ceremony of the sprint that is essential to organize properly your sprints.
 We will see how to implement this sprint planning in Scrum.

 Sprint planning in sprint opening

-Sprint Planning is the opening ceremony of Sprint before starting Sprint.
+Sprint Planning meeting is the opening ceremony of Sprint before starting Sprint.
 There is little value in starting a Sprint without preparing it; it is difficult to work without having a vision of the work to be done.

 In sprint planning, we define our objectives